 Kromek detectors are also being used to scan and identify potentially explosive liquids at airports.
 The detector compares the results of each scan with a database of known compounds (e.g. duty free alcohol, baby food, explosives) to identify liquids which you would not want someone to take on a plane!

-Kromek need a range of different roles to design, build and test their detectors.
+Kromek need a range of different roles to design, build, test and sell their detectors.
 Some staff have PhDs in physics and materials science, but that isn’t necessary to work in a technology company.

 Some typical roles are: